haomo-ai/OverlapTransformer/README.md

 ## Dependencies

-We are using pytorch-gpu for neural networks.
+We use pytorch-gpu for neural networks.

-A nvidia GPU is needed for faster retrival.
+An nvidia GPU is needed for faster retrival.
 OverlapTransformer is also fast enough when using the neural network on CPU.

 To use a GPU, first you need to install the nvidia driver and CUDA.